sreeramsunkara/TAS-Workshop-CAH/README.md

 cf service $user-mysql
 ```

 - As you may have noticed, we picked a platform-managed MySQL implementation `p.mysql` in order to keep this Lab 100% compatible with any IaaS provider.
-Had we picked an AWS specific MySQL, we would remain locked to AWS for that service.
+Had we picked an AWS specific MySQL, we would be locking our implementation to AWS for that service.
 Let's get a new application called `MovieFun` up and running.
 Please execute the following commands on your Workshop VM:

 ```
 cf buildpacks